 Head back to Twitch and enter the verification in the field provided.
 You’ll be prompted with the usual welcome banner, which you can X out of.
 As an added bonus step, do yourself a favor and search for your stream account on Twitch and click the Follow button.
 Every little bit helps!

 We’re in the home stretch!
 I found that Streamlabs required you to head back to the Name tab in Cloudbot settings and click the Click here to add link.
 This will prompt you to authorize your account.

 After authorizing, you’ll be brought back to Streamlabs’ Cloudbot section under the Name tab, and you should see something similar to the above.

-Open Streamlabs OBS, and click the arrow on the right side of the interface to expand Chat.
+Open Streamlabs, and click the arrow on the right side of the interface to expand Chat.
 Type /mod Your Streamlabs Bot to make them a moderator.

 What to Name Your Streamlabs Bot

 If you’re not sure what to call your Streamlabs Bot, consider a couple common options: